christopherney/SQPersist/README.md

 User *userSelected = [User SQPFetchOneByAttribut:@"lastName" withValue:@"McClane"];
 ```

-Tips : with ***SQPFetchOne*** you can get one object without know de objectID.
-For example for paramters table :
+Tips : with ***SQPFetchOne*** you can get one object without know the objectID.
+For example for parameters table :

 ```
 // SELECT a single row :